sachinjojode/SJ-Interactive-Lab-Hub/Lab 2/README.md

 As always, make sure you document contributions and ideas from others explicitly in your writeup.

+Contributions are listed at the top of the write-up.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+**Feedback**

+In terms of feedback, we spoke with some people during class this past Monday and were able to learn more about how they built their pi clock.
+One of the people we spoke with made it so the clock was based off how much water was in a cup, we were able to get a better sense of the direction we should have gone in.
+In addition, we were given feedback that some of our ideas were more about the environment of the clock rather than the actual clock display, so we made sure the clock display was the main priority.